pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 ## Try again
-* O, next time, when you are feeling nervous remember to loosen up and try again!
+* When you are feeling nervous remember to loosen up and try again!
 * Don't give up!
 Try again!